brendanwallace/brendanwallace.github.io/content/teaching/qsci256/assignments/assignment5.md

 (A tree is also a subtree of itself.)

-[^2]: Again, this is is quite hard.
-But if you're having fun with trees and want one more problem please have at it!
-If you need a hint: write a helper function `subtree-at-root` that determines whether one tree appears as a subtree _at the root_ (top position) of another tree.
-Your `is-tree-subtree` then makes use of this function recursively.
+[^2]: If you need a hint: write a helper function `subtree-at-root` that determines whether one tree appears as a subtree _at the root_ (top position) of another tree.
+Your `is-tree-subtree` can then make use of this function recursively.